-COBRA is continuation coverage that is available to workers and their families after some circumstances makes them no longer eligible for the worker's employer plan.
+COBRA is continuation coverage that is available to workers and their families after certain circumstances make them no longer eligible for the worker's employer plan.
 The same rules that apply to people who are eligible for retiree coverage apply to people who are eligible for COBRA.
-Like retiree coverage, an offer of COBRA coverage does not bar someone from being eligible for premium tax credits.
-It is only a barrier to receiving premium tax credits if the person actually enrolls.
-During the Marketplace open enrollment period, an individual enrolled in COBRA could drop that coverage and enroll in a

-Marketplace plan with premium tax credits, if otherwise eligible.
+Like retiree coverage, an offer of COBRA does not bar someone from being eligible for a premium tax credit.
+It is only a barrier to receiving the credit if the person actually enrolls.
+During the marketplace open enrollment period, an individual enrolled in COBRA could drop that coverage and enroll in a marketplace plan with a premium tax credit, if otherwise eligible.

-Does an offer of domestic-partner coverage for unmarried, cohabitating couples create a firewall from premium tax credit eligibility?
+Does an offer of domestic partner coverage for unmarried, cohabitating couples create a firewall from premium tax credit eligibility?

 Some employers offer health coverage for domestic partners (whether of the same or opposite sex).
-In this case, the offer of coverage would not prevent the domestic partner from being eligible for premium tax credits.
-A person who is offered coverage because of his or her relationship to an employee, but who does not file a joint tax return as a spouse or is not claimed as a dependent on the employee's tax return, may turn down the offer of coverage and apply for premium tax credits.
-However, an employee's spouse or dependent who is offered coverage through the employer cannot qualify for premium tax credits unless the coverage is unaffordable or fails to meet the minimum value test.
+In most cases, the offer of coverage would not prevent the domestic partner from being eligible for premium tax credits.
+A person who is offered coverage because of his or her relationship to an employee, but who does not file a joint tax return as a spouse or is not claimed as a dependent on the employee's tax return, may turn down the offer of coverage and be eligible for a premium tax credit, if all other tests are met.
+However, an employee's spouse or dependent who is offered coverage through the employer cannot qualify for a premium tax credit unless the coverage is unaffordable or fails to meet the minimum value test.

-If an employer gives employees a stipend for coverage instead of providing health insurance, are those employees still eligible for premium tax credits?
+If an employer gives employees a stipend for coverage instead of providing health insurance, are those employees still eligible for a premium tax credit?

 Yes.
 Some employers offer a cash "stipend" instead of offering health insurance.
-This cash stipend is taxable income, similar to a bonus or a pay raise, and cannot be conditioned on the purchase of health insurance.
-If the employee uses the stipend to purchase a Marketplace plan, the payments will be made on an after-tax basis and will not be made through payroll deductions.
-This type of employer assistance does not disqualify a person from receiving premium tax credits.
-Employers cannot reimburse employees for the cost of their Marketplace premiums using pre-tax dollars.
+This cash stipend is taxable income, similar to a bonus or a pay raise, and cannot be conditioned on the purchase of health insurance or made through payroll deductions.
+This type of employer assistance does not disqualify a person from receiving a premium tax credit.
+Employers cannot reimburse employees for the cost of their marketplace premiums using pre-tax dollars.

-Can someone who is self-employed qualify for premium tax credits?
+19 Can someone who is self-employed qualify for a premium tax credit?

 Yes.
-A person who is self-employed can enroll in coverage through the Marketplace and potentially qualify for premium tax credits.
-A self-employed person who has employees (other than independent contractors) can purchase coverage for employees in the Small Business Health Options Program (SHOP) Marketplace.
+A person who is self-employed can enroll in coverage through the ACA marketplace and potentially qualify for a premium tax credit.
+A self-employed person who has employees (other than independent contractors) can purchase coverage for employees in the Small Business Health Options Program (SHOP) marketplace.

-Can a person enroll in premium tax credits if he or she was offered employer-sponsored coverage but missed the employer's open enrollment period?
+Can a person enroll and qualify for a premium tax credit if he or she was offered employer-sponsored coverage but missed the employer's open enrollment period?

-In general, no. Some people were unaware that health insurance coverage is required beginning in 2014 and may have missed their opportunity to enroll in their employer-sponsored plan.
-However, if the insurance offered by the employer was affordable and met minimum value, that employer offer still counts as an offer of minimum essential coverage that prevents a person from being eligible for premium tax credits.
-A person in this position may enroll in Marketplace coverage during an open or special enrollment period but will be ineligible for financial help.
+In general, no. Some people may have missed their opportunity to enroll in their employer-sponsored plan.
+However, if the insurance offered by the employer was affordable and met minimum value, that employer offer still counts as an offer of minimum essential coverage that prevents a person from being eligible for a premium tax credit.
+A person in this position may enroll in ACA marketplace coverage during an open or special enrollment period but will be ineligible for financial help.